Q: What is AWS Systems Manager?

 Q: I use an AWS CloudFormation stack to provision infrastructure for each application.
 Does Application Manager integrate with CloudFormation stacks?

 AWS Systems Manager Application Manager integrates with CloudFormation stacks.
 To get started from the Application Manager console, choose a stack that represents your application and start managing it.
-You can view the stack details—such as events, parameters, and resources—and have centralized visibility to all operational data that Application Manager provides in the context of your stack.
+You can view the stack details—such as events, parameters, and resources—and gain centralized visibility into all operational data that Application Manager provides in the context of your stack.
+Moreover, you can author, store, version, validate, share, and provision the CloudFormation templates for your application from within the Application Manager console.
+You can provision a template into new or existing CloudFormation stacks, and track which version of your template is currently used by a given stack.

 Q: I currently use a tagging solution to manage application resources.
 Why should I use Application Manager?